🤔Are you following ongoing repayment changes? Get your student loans ready for 2026!

 Discretionary Income

 Your minimum payment due under IDR plans is a percentage of your “Discretionary Income.”
 Discretionary Income is a specific measure used by the federal government for calculating payments for federal student loans using income-driven repayment (IDR) plans.
-There are currently two different Discretionary Income calculations depending on the income-driven plan you choose.
+The Discretionary Income calculations can be different depending on the income-driven plan you use.

 Two inputs determine your Discretionary Income: